unraid/lang-en_US/README.md

 ### READ THIS WHEN YOU WANT TO MAKE TRANSLATIONS TO ANOTHER LANGUAGE

-There are fifteen text files included in this repository, each with their own section of translations:
+There are fourteen text files included in this repository, each with their own section of translations:

 - translations.txt -- these are general translations and loaded each time
 - helptext.txt     -- these are all help text sections and loaded each time